dlh01/wp-training-object-cache/README.md

 # The Training Object Cache for WordPress

-The Training Object Cache is a learning tool for studying and debugging the data stored using the WordPress cache API.
+The Training Object Cache is a teaching tool for studying and debugging the data stored using the WordPress cache API.

 ## Introduction